 If you had to pick an envelope from the picture above, which one do you choose?

-A good direct mail envelope has excellent copy, design, and color.
+Good direct mail envelopes have excellent copy, design, and color.
 But color is what people notice about the envelope first, even before they see who it’s addressed to.
 In the 90 seconds it takes to form an opinion of that object, 80 of those seconds will be about the color.
 90% of consumers make quick judgments about products based on their color and 84% say color is the main reason they buy it.
 Why do you think cars come in so many colors?
 They create a psychological response that everyone subconsciously associates with a particular emotion or memory.

 Every good brand has a distinct color scheme.
 Coca-Cola is red, Facebook is blue, McDonald’s is yellow.
 Believe it or not, lots of strategic thinking goes into choosing brand colors.
+The color of direct mail marketing envelopes has different effects.
 Here are the common emotional associations Americans make with each color:

-RED gets you excited, whether in a good or bad way.
-Sure, it’s the color of danger and rage, but it’s also the color for warmth and excitement.
+RED envelopes get you excited, whether in a good or bad way.
+Sure, it’s the color of anger and rage, but it’s also the color for warmth and excitement.
 Either way, it grabs your attention and increases your pulse.
 Red is the best color to use if you want your consumers to make impulse decisions.
 Coca-Cola’s main color is red because its brand is all about happiness and